LezaMalik/Programming_Concepts/coding.md

 ----------------------------------------------

-### Question 14 : Remove duplicate nodes in an unsorted linked list
+### Question 14 : Remove duplicate nodes in an unsorted linked list.

 **Solution:**